Our Achievements in Sustainability

 Green Flag Status

-Since the summer of 2012, both our Clifton and Brackenhurst Campuses have been awarded Green Flag status.
-This is a national award recognising green spaces throughout the country.
+Green Flag is a national award recognising green spaces throughout the country.
 NTU is one of only 23 universities in the UK to have achieved this prestigious award for its grounds.
+Other notable green spaces with the award include Buckingham Palace Garden, Hyde Park in London, and Nottingham's Arboretum in the city centre.

-The campuses were assessed against eight key criteria including Cleanliness and Maintenance, Health, Safety and Security, Biodiversity, Landscape and Heritage, Environmental Management and Community Involvement.
+The campuses were assessed against eight key criteria, including Cleanliness and Maintenance, Health, Safety and Security, Biodiversity, Landscape and Heritage, Environmental Management and Community Involvement.

 Nature Positive NTU